opentracing/opentracing.io/data-semantics.md

 ## Span Tag Use-Cases

 The following tags are recommended for instrumentors who are trying to represent a particular type of data.
-Tag names follow a general structure of namespacing; the values are determined purely on a tag-by-tag basis.
+Tag names follow a general structure of namespacing.

 The recommended tags below are accompanied by `const` values included in an `ext` module for each opentracing implementation.
 These `ext` values should be used in place of the strings below, as tracers may choose to use different underlying representations for these common concepts.
 The symbols are similar in each implementation: ([Go](https://github.com/opentracing/opentracing-go/blob/master/ext/tags.go), [Python](https://github.com/opentracing/opentracing-python/blob/master/opentracing/ext/tags.py), etc.)